orbitalwitness/tech-task/README.md

 - We love automated tests as well :)
 - Please don’t use any UI frameworks (like material-UI); build everything in pure HTML and CSS/SCSS/CSS-in-JS, whatever suits you the best.
 - We don’t care about the icons, but they should be consistent across the app.
 Possible use https://fonts.google.com/icons?selected=Material+Icons?
 Again, whatever source you have is fine.
-- We don’t care about the icons, but they should be consistent across the app.
-Possible use https://fonts.google.com/icons?selected=Material+Icons?
-Again, whatever source you have is fine.

 ## Finally